 On behalf of?
 How can a choice that inflicts suffering be beneficial?

-• Once one accepts that possibility, one has to accept that human suffering may have a purpose beyond our comprehension.
+- Once one accepts that possibility, one has to accept that human suffering may have a purpose beyond our comprehension at the time of suffering.

 I landed that earlier discussion in roughly the same place, but I wanted to revisit the idea, because of this additional idea that has come to me of late: